 Lybrate.com has a number of highly qualified Radiologists in India.
-You will find Radiologists with more than 43 years of experience on Lybrate.com.
+You will find Radiologists with more than 40 years of experience on Lybrate.com.
 You can find Radiologists online in Bangalore and from across India.
 View the profile of medical specialists and their reviews from other patients to make an informed decision.

 Book Clinic Appointment with Dr. Rajiv

 Diagnostic X- Ray

 Uterine Artery Embolization

 Submit a review for Dr. RajivYour feedback matters!